-The DHS/DDS Case Manager maintains these records electronically in the case management information system.
+The DHS/DDS Case Manager maintains these records electronically in the DDS case management software application.

 Appendix B: Evaluation/Reevaluation of Level of Care

 Quality Improvement: Level of Care

 As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.